radareorg/radare2-book/visual_mode/visual_disassembly.md

 ...
 ```

-To improve code readability change how radare2 presents numerical values in disassembly, by default most of disassembly display numerical value as hexadecimal.
+To improve code readability you can change how radare2 presents numerical values in disassembly, by default most of disassembly display numerical value as hexadecimal.
 Sometimes you would like to view it as a decimal, binary or even custom defined constant.
 To change value format you can use `d` following by `i` then choose what base to work in, this is the equivalent to `ahi`:

 ```
 d → i → ...